 There are a few issues here.
 The last thing that a team building event should do is alienate participants.
 This is always important, but in some cases a department can be made up of a specific type of personality type and when an extravert instructor runs an activity it can feel like a bad fit.
 Much is said about 'taking people out of their comfort zone' and, when appropriate, that can be very powerful.
 However, without understanding and care it can be an unpleasant experience that achives the opposite.
 Team building sometimes gets a bad rap and crass, ill considered delivery has a lot to answer for.

 Another issue is that introverts have a lot to offer a team.
-In western corporate culture we tend to reward extraverted behaviour (this is the opposite in Japan).
+In western corporate culture we tend to reward extraverted behaviour (this is the opposite in Japan, for example).
 Introverts are often quiet and thoughtful.
 They sometimes see the dangers which others miss.
 Demonstrating the value of all personality types in a team is one of the key goals of effective team building.

 The key is to choose the activities well and have an experienced event manager who can make an assessment of the group and encourage everyone to participate on terms that suit them.
 This is about building trust as much as anything and this is when an event manager becomes a facilitator.